jago-community/jago/README.md

 Talk with a community member to get started.

-> Notice: we are donation based.
+> Notice: Donations are appreciated but not expected.
 Talk with a community member to learn how to contribute.